annagraff/densify/paper/paper.md

 # Summary

-The R package `densify` takes a data frame as an input, and generates a pruned data frame consisting of a subset of rows and columns.
+The R package `densify` takes a data frame as an input, and generates a pruned data frame consisting of a subset of the rows and columns.
 The pruning process follows criteria that the user can adapt to best fit her needs, including data retention, codedness and taxonomic diversity of rows (if the entities are represented in a taxonomic structure).
 As such, the software is useful for several purposes, including the densification of sparse input matrices and the subsampling of large input matrices according to a procedure that is sensitive to taxonomic structure.

 # Statement of Need

 While the software will run on any data frame (with rows representing any entities with or without taxonomic structure), it was designed to prune data frames of typological linguistic data.

 Linguistic data is increasingly available in large-scale databases, and many analyses that aim at testing hypotheses at global scales, for which project-specific data collection may not be feasible, resort to such databases.
 Some of these resources have complete or near-complete variable coding density for all languages data is available for, but may be too large for certain computationally intensive analyses (e.g. PHOIBLE [@phoible], Grambank [@grambank]).
 Other databases (e.g. WALS [@wals], AUTOTYP [@AUTOTYP], Lexibank [@Lexibank]) exhibit variables that are coded for very different sets of languages, resulting in sparse language-variable matrices.
 Combining data from various databases via language identifiers like glottocodes usually results in further sparsity.

 Although there are methods available to operate on such matrices (e.g. `Matrix` [@R-Matrix], `MatrixExtra` [@R-MatrixExtra]), sparse matrices may lack power for certain research questions, such that researchers may prefer to operate on a subset of the data represented in a denser matrix.

-When generating subsets of a language-variable matrix, researchers might be particularly interested in maintaining taxonomic diversity in the languages represented, penalizing the removal of language isolates or members of small language families more strongly than languages belonging to clades represented by many other languages in the sample.
+When generating subsets of a language-variable matrix, researchers might be particularly interested in maintaining taxonomic diversity in the languages represented, penalizing the removal of language isolates or members of small language families in comparison to languages belonging to clades represented by many other languages in the sample.

-While certain packages exist to generate sub-matrices from varying input matrices according to principled criteria (e.g. `admmDensestSubmatrix` [@R-admmDensestSubmatrix], which identifies the densest sub-matrix of an input graph of a specified size; or `FSelector` [@R-FSelector], which performs attribute subset selection based on various tests and entropy measures to identify the most relevant attributes of a data input), `densify` provides a flexible, explicit and taxonomy-sensitive pruning algorithm that focuses both on the removal of rows and columns and does not require specification of the submatrix.
+While certain packages exist to generate sub-matrices from varying input matrices according to principled criteria (e.g. `admmDensestSubmatrix` [@R-admmDensestSubmatrix], which identifies the densest sub-matrix of an input graph of a specified size; or `FSelector` [@R-FSelector], which performs attribute subset selection based on various tests and entropy measures to identify the most relevant attributes of a data input), `densify` provides a flexible, explicit and taxonomy-sensitive pruning algorithm that focuses both on the removal of rows and columns and does not require specification of the size of the sub-matrix.

 # Usage

-`densify` provides the data from The World Atlas of Language Strucutres (WALS [@wals]) and the language taxonomy provided by Glottolog v.
+`densify` provides the data from The World Atlas of Language Structures (WALS [@wals]) and the language taxonomy provided by Glottolog v.
 4.8 [@glottolog] as example data.
-The vignette features a detailed demonstration of the utility and flexibility of `densify` to subsample an input matrix according to varying needs using this data.
+The vignette features a detailed demonstration of the utility and flexibility of `densify` to subsample an input matrix according to varying needs, using this data.

 ## Preparing input